MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

    :::image type="content" source="../../../assets/images/sbs-workflow-bot/replace-for-interactor.gif" alt-text="Customize how the bot sends adaptive card" lightbox="../../../assets/images/sbs-workflow-bot/replace-for-interactor.gif":::

-* The response card is replaced by the action card for all users in the chat, and they can view this response card `AdaptiveCardResponse.ReplaceForAll`.
+* The response card is replaced by the action card for all users in the chat, and they can view the response card `AdaptiveCardResponse.ReplaceForAll`.

    :::image type="content" source="../../../assets/images/sbs-workflow-bot/replace-for-all.gif" alt-text="Replaced the action card for all" lightbox="../../../assets/images/sbs-workflow-bot/replace-for-all.gif":::

 * The response card is sent as a separate message in the conversation that can't replace the action card.
-All users in the chat can view this response card `AdaptiveCardResponse.NewForAll`.
+All users in the chat can view the response card `AdaptiveCardResponse.NewForAll`.

    :::image type="content" source="../../../assets/images/sbs-workflow-bot/new-for-all.gif" alt-text="Response card sent for all as new." lightbox="../../../assets/images/sbs-workflow-bot/new-for-all.gif":::